lexfp/fpvradar/README.md

 sudo apt install git

 6) Set up GPS:
-For reference, you can use the following site:
+For reference, you can use the following site (but follow my instructions instead since they differ a bit):
 https://maker.pro/raspberry-pi/tutorial/how-to-use-a-gps-receiver-with-raspberry-pi-4
 You can use various GPS modules, but I have chosen to use the Beitian 220.
 For wiring, you can use any of the 5v and grounds.
 I chose pins 4 & 6.
 The GPS rx will go to the tx on the pi and vice versa.
 In the case of the beitian 220, the green wire will go to pin 8 (GPIO14) and the white wire will go to pin 10 (GPIO15).
 Next, you should ssh into your pi and type "sudo raspi-config".
 Select Interfacing options and then Serial.
 Enable the serial interface while keeping the login shell disabled.